 Each year the Governing Body of Christ Church Streatham CE Primary School offer reception class places to 30 children.
-Children are normally admitted to school in September 2020.
+Children are normally admitted to school in September of each year.

 Supplementary Information Forms (SIF)